SalomePlatform/top_ii_vol/man/Readme.md

 ### 4. `top-ii-vol-DistMesher`

-This is a tool to create embarrassingly parallel distributed meshes, using partitioned point cloud.
-To generate the partitioned point cloud use `top-ii-vol-Part`.
+This is a tool to create embarrassingly parallel distributed meshes.
+The mesher takes in a point-cloud as an input (`.xyz`) and outputs distributed mesh.